Color your way to Conversions!

 There are more than 16 million colors and any great blog-post that you come across on the internet will tell you the “feelings” conveyed by only a handful of colors.
 If you sell to people from different ethnicity and cultures, choosing colors for your website can become even more difficult as one color that relates to wealth and prosperity in a country may relate to mourning in another.
 How do you go about it then?

 In this post I will help you choose colors for your website’s CTAs, background and other important entities that you want people to focus on.
 A believer of “one size doesn’t fit all” and “data (not opinions and experience) gets most respect“, I will not be able to spill out some magic potion and tell you the exact colors you should use.
-But I promise to take you through 3 actionable tips that you could go back and test right away to increase your website’s conversions.
+But I promise to take you through 3 actionable tips that you could go back and a/b test right away to increase your website’s conversions.

 1) Color the Primary Goal of your Website to Make it Stand Out